marcaldana/nmap-threatwatch-lab/README.md

+## 📌 Project Summary

+This lab showcases a hands-on cybersecurity workflow using Nmap and Python to simulate real-world threat detection.
+It features a custom XML parser that extracts scan data, maps services to CVSS scores and CVEs, and flags unmatched services for future analysis.
+Designed for reproducibility, documentation clarity, and portfolio impact.

 # nmap-threatwatch-lab
 Python-based Nmap lab for port scanning, service detection, and XML parsing.
 Built for Security+ learning, ThreatWatch integration, and portfolio impact.